Choosing a Program

 Brandeis University has specific eligibility requirements for semester/year study abroad and different eligibility requirements for summer study abroad.
 You must meet these requirements as well as the eligibility requirements listed on your program's website.
 Please review both to ensure that you'll be accepted by Brandeis as well as your program.

 Determining when to study abroad can change your program options.
-Different programs exist for summer study abroad then in the semester.
+Different programs exist for summer study abroad than in the semester.
 Some factors to help you determine when to go are: course availability, involvement on campus, athletics, and weather abroad (

 read here why fall can be great to consider!).
 Remember, even seniors can study abroad the fall semester before graduating that spring!